 Finding the right message for your audience involves a lot of testing.
 In one quarter, we tested 18 different ads with varied versions, colors, designs, and messages.
 We tried messages such as; “we are environmentally friendly,” “we’re in the city” “we have child seats.”

-We found that what works best is to show the app interface along with a localized message stating that “we are in Stockholm” for example, “Stockholm’s first electric carsharing service”; talking about the city is very important and the most effective.
+We found that what works best is to show the app interface along with a localized message stating that “we are offering shared mobility in Stockholm” for example, “Stockholm’s first electric carsharing service”; talking about the city is very important and the most effective.

 Secondly, showcasing the app interface has proven to work better than showing a car.
 Since 83% of the viewers are seeing our message from their phones, it’s most beneficial to get the viewer familiarized with the app and really highlight how user-friendly it is.
 This makes them much more eager to actually download and register for the app because they feel like they already know the program and service.